sirisian/ecmascript-types/README.md

 A function signature describes its arguments and result independently of whether the actual value supports construction.
 A statically identified typed arrow, generator, async function or async generator cannot be used with `new`.
 A statically identified typed class constructor cannot be called without `new`, including through optional calls and tagged templates.
 Ordinary functions can still be constructors.

 The checker follows direct expressions and reliable lexical origins, including immutable aliases.
 It withdraws a mutable origin when replacement is possible, including captured writes, assignment patterns and direct `eval`; shadowing is resolved in the binding's own scope.
 A function-type annotation alone does not establish construction capability, and an open property or replacing decorator does not provide a stable origin.
 These facts do not add public function-type syntax or change signature identity.

+The same reliable construction facts apply to `extends`.
+A participating type that permits only non-null primitive values, or a reliably identified typed arrow, generator or async function, is rejected as a superclass even in an unused body. `null`, ordinary function constructors, classes, generic bases, nullable unions and unknown mixins remain admitted.
+Heritage is checked in its lexical scope before the class body: the class self-name remains in its temporal dead zone, and class parameters shadow outer names.
+This does not add a construct signature requirement to open objects or change prototype validation or reference liveness.

 The rule requires participation by the function's typed signature, reference/type parameters, a non-`any` binding annotation, or the class's typed declarations.
 Merely annotating an unrelated parameter does not change an ordinary expression such as `new (() => 1)()`: that retains its runtime exception.
 Explicit `any` and unknown values retain runtime checks.